tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 For a more detailed discussion on this, see the Alternatives Considered section.

 With Mental Model 1, we cannot sync every batch.
 If we did so, only one worker would ever be working at a time.
 Because of this, we will not currently support user-written batch-level Callbacks.
 Instead, we will expect the user to set `epochs` and `steps_per_epoch` so that all work that requires syncing is performed at the end of each epoch.
 For instance, if the user desires to train for 50,000 steps and to checkpoint every 5,000 steps, the user should specify `Model.fit(..., steps_per_epoch=5000, epochs=10)`.
+Note that the dataset iterator will not be reset before the start of every epoch; it proceeds with the next example after the last one during the last epoch.

 For now, we will throw an error if a user provides a `Callback` that overrides `Callback.on_train_batch_begin` or `Callback.on_train_batch_end`, warning that batch-level Callbacks are not supported at this time.
 However, this design does not preclude supporting batch-level Callbacks in the future, as long as we give the user control of when to perform a sync.
 See the section Future Work on Batch-Level Callbacks below for a detailed discussion of this possibility.